 HIS 3231 HISTORY OF THE OLD SOUTH

 Four hours.
-Prerequisites: One year of college coursework and successful completion of coursework that satisfies Effective Communication SLOs A and B. This course provides students with an in-depth examination of the South from its Colonial roots through the Civil War.
-Gen Ed: SW, Ql, EC-C
+Prerequisites: One year of college coursework.
+This course provides students with an in-depth examination of the South from its Colonial roots through the Civil War.

 HIS 3232 HISTORY OF THE NEW SOUTH